max-sindi/ddd/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

+## CUSTOM INFO

+# STYLES
+For now project's styles are implemented as scss.
+They are divided in 2 parts:
+  - general styles in src/styles folder
+  - partials for components which are located in components' folders.

+Also webpack has configuration to inject `src/styles/_[mixins variablers].scss` as global styles environment so u have no need to import those partials into every file in order to use it.
+It's implemented by `sass-resources-loader` node package

+## CREATE-REACT-APP README
 Below you will find some information on how to perform common tasks.<br>
 You can find the most recent version of this guide [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).